SEE PACKAGES INCLUDING ::

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Siem Reap.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Siem Reap and you'll be on your way in no time.
 Plus, your Local Host ®will share local Siem Reap insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-I was born in 1973 in Siem Reap and spent all my time in Siem Reap until I graduated high school in 1993.
+I was born in Siem Reap and spent all my time there until I graduated high school in 1993.
 My first job was with a hotel and later, in 1998, I became a guide.
 I have been a full-time guide since and enjoy showing guests my home city and the surrounds.

 Located in the French Quarter of Siem Reap, Psar Chaa or “Old Market” is where locals come to shop for their everyday needs.
 As with many local markets, Psar Chaa is a great place to wander around and mix with the locals.
 It is also the best place to sample authentic Khmer food, which has much in common with Thai and Vietnamese cuisine.
 Rice is the main staple and is often served with pork or fish.
 Noodles are also popular, as is curry.
 But for the more adventurous, try the spiced frog, a very satisfying meal.
 You will also find plenty of shops catering to tourists with items like t-shirts, maps, books, and Buddha heads—all for much less than you would pay in a store.
 Be prepared to haggle!